Byte Histogram in Python 3

 0x06: 94

 It’s interesting to see that the 0x00 byte is the most frequent value.
-I am not knowledgeable on the topic of executable file formats, but I suspect it is due to the padding of the file’s segments.
+I am not knowledgeable on the topic of executable file formats, but I suspect it’s due to the padding of the file’s segments.

 Getting to the probability distribution

-What we want to get to now is not only the absolute distribution, i.e., how many times a certain byte value occurs, but the probability distribution.
-With the probability distribution we know instead what the likelihood is that the next byte we read from /bin/echo has a certain value.
+We not only want to calculate the absolute distribution, meaning, how many times a certain byte value occurs.
+We’re also interested in calculating the probability distribution for all occurring bytes.
+With the probability distribution we know what the likelihood is that the next byte we read from /bin/echo has a certain value.

-In order to get to a probability distribution, we need to do some calculations.
-Therefore, I went ahead and created a helper method, that uses a Counter object and the length of the file contents to adjust every byte value count by the number of bytes in the file.
-Inside of the helper method there is a generator function that loops over a Counter instance and applies the calculation.
+The function probability_distribution that I define here can calculate this probability distribution for us.
+I went ahead and created a helper method.
+This helper method uses a Counter object and the file length to adjust every byte value count by the number of bytes in the file.
+Inside of the helper method there is a generator function that loops over a Counter instance and runs the calculation.

 def probability_distribution(content):